w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 ```

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="/standards-guidelines/act/rules/testcases/2fb70cb7f44a01a2d75f4ef7ca7992cf3fb4fe1d.html">Open in a new tab</a>

 These elements with an [explicit role][] of `listitem` are not children in the [accessibility tree][] of an element with their [required context role][], but of an element with the `tabpanel` role.